 Teaching & Learning

-Assessment techniques may include a range of the following: written assignments, reflective learning journals, portfolios, presentations, group projects and written examinations (which take place in NUI Galway).
+Assessment techniques may include a range of the following: written assignments, reflective learning journals, portfolios, presentations, group projects and written examinations (which take place at the University of Galway).
 Note: this list is not exhaustive.

 Candidates with experience working in the early years sector (or related area) are welcomed to apply.
 Applicants should ideally have 2 years minimum experience; however, varied professional and voluntary experiences will be considered.
 Students enrolled in the course must be currently employed (or prepared to volunteer) in a Registered Early Years setting, as the course commences and have documented support from their employer for work-based elements of the course (see pro forma as part of submission).
 Applicants must qualify as an adult learner (over 21 years of age) and must have computer proficiency and access to the internet.